 THE WATERMAN CIRCLE

-Honouring Dame Fanny’s centenary and her contribution to the world of music, we invite you to join The Waterman Circle – a munificent group who share a deep passion for the piano.
+Honouring Dame Fanny and her contribution to the world of music, we invite you to join The Waterman Circle – a group of individuals who share a deep passion for the piano.
 Together, they are helping us to secure the future of our First Prize and the Dame Fanny Waterman Gold Medal – one of the most prestigious musical awards in the world.

 Leave a Legacy

-Send us an email or letter to Leeds International Piano Competition, 169b Woodhouse Lane, Leeds LS2 3AR, confirming your intentions and you will become a ‘Waterman’.
+Email us or send a letter to confirm your intentions and you will become a Waterman Circle member.

 Any gift will be deducted from your inheritance tax liability (IHT) which is normally 40%.
 If you give 10% of your estate to charity, IHT is reduced to 36%